spress/spress-theme-spresso/README.md

 #### Comments

 Comments are powered by [Disqus](disqus.com).
 This feature needs a **disqus shortname**.
-To get it, you need create a account at this service.
+To get it, you need to create a account at this service.
 It's free.
 You can find out more about Disqus' shortnames [here](https://help.disqus.com/customer/portal/articles/466208).

+To enable comments, edit the `config.yml` of your site.
-To enable it, set to `true` the option `enabled` and set your disqus shortname in the `config.yml` of your site:
+Set the `enabled` option to `true`  and set your disqus shortname.

 ```yaml
 # Comments in posts